Table of Contents

 2018.
 With the help of team leader Jeroen de Schepper, the European Huntington Association biked in Belgium with our own team: HD on the Bike.

-First National Meeting in Spain
+First National Meeting

 In the beginning of February 2020, all of the Spanish Huntington’s disease associations were gathered in Madrid for the first time.